Adaptive p-value weighting with power optimality: Numerical experiments

 Now that the FDR control has been studied, let us compare the procedures in terms of power.
 First, to better emphasize the benefit of adaptation, the power is rescaled in the following way: we define the normalized difference of power with respect to BH, or DiffPow, by for any procedure $R$.

-Figure~\ref{fig_set1_pow} displays the power of all the procedures defined in Section~\ref{subsection_sim_setting}.
-We can make several observations: \begin{itemize} \item We see a huge difference of behavior between the Group 1 and the Group 3.
-Hence, incorporating the knowledge of $\pi_0$ can lead to a large improvement of power. \item In both groups (that is in both~\eqref{NE} and~\eqref{CE} cases) ADDOW achieves the best power, which supports Theorem~\ref{thm_pow}.
-Additionnaly, maybe surprisingly, in both cases, Pro2 behaves quite well, with a power close to the one of ADDOW and despite its theoretical sub-optimality.
-Hence, it seems to also be a good choice in practice. \item The comparison between the Group 2 and the Group 3 shows the benefit of adding the $F_g$ adaptation to the $\pi_0$ adaptation: the fourth group has better power than the third for all signals.
-We can see a zone of moderate signal (around $\bar\mu=1.5$) where the two groups are close.
+Figures~\ref{fig_mult_pow} and~\ref{fig_LARGEsmall_pow} display the power of all the procedures defined in Section~\ref{subsection_sim_setting}.
+Figures~\ref{fig_onlyADDOW} and~\ref{fig_onlyCE} display only a subset of them in Scenario 1, for clarity.
+We can make several observations: \begin{itemize} \item \begin{version3}In both scenarios, procedures of Group 2 are more powerful than their equivalent in Group 3, which are better than in Group 1 (up to one exception, see next point), see e.g. Figure~\ref{fig_onlyADDOW}.
+In particular, the difference between Group 2 and Group 1 is huge.
+This illustrates the importance of incorporating the knowledge of $\pi_0$ to improve power. \end{version3} \item \begin{version3}In scenario 2, HZZ is largely better in Group 3 than in Group 2.
+Our interpretation is that the signal is so weak in the second group of $p$-values that the estimator $\hat \pi_{2,0}(1/2)$ is close to one, while $\hat \pi_{1,0}(1/2)$ stays close to $ \pi_{1,0}$.
+Hence $\hat w^{(2)}_1$ in Group 3 is larger than $\hat w^{(2)}_1$ in Group 2 which allows for more good discoveries.
+The drawback of having $\hat w^{(2)}_2$ in Group 3 smaller than $\hat w^{(2)}_2$ in Group 2 is not a real one since the signal is so small that it is impossible to detect no matter the weight.
+Recall that $\hat w^{(2)}$ is defined in Section~\ref{subsection_previous}.\end{version3} \item \begin{version3}In every Group (that is for any choice of $\hat \pi_{g,0}$), and for both scenarios,\end{version3} ADDOW achieves the best power \begin{version3}(see e.g. Figure~\ref{fig_onlyCE})\end{version3}, which supports Theorem~\ref{thm_pow}.
+Additionnaly, maybe surprisingly, Pro2 behaves quite well, with a power close to the one of ADDOW \begin{version3}(sometimes larger than Oracle ADDOW)\end{version3} and despite its theoretical sub-optimality. \item \begin{version3}Inside Group 2 or Group 3, and for both scenarios, comparing ABH and HZZ to ADDOW and Pro2 shows the benefit of adding the $F_g$ adaptation to the $\pi_0$ adaptation: the ADDOW and Pro2 have better power than ABH and HZZ for all signals (see e.g. Figure~\ref{fig_onlyCE}).\end{version3} \begin{version3}In scenario 1, for Groups 2 and 3,\end{version3} we can see a zone of moderate signal (around $\bar\mu=1.5$) where the two categories of procedures are close.
 That is the same zone where HZZ becomes better than ABH.
-We deduce that in that zone the optimal weighting is the same as the uniform $\hat w^{(1)}$ weighting of ABH. \item The comparison of the DiffPow between the Group 1 and Group 2 in Figure~\ref{fig_set1_pow} shows the difference between adapting to the $F_g$'s versus adapting to $\pi_0$.
+We deduce that in that zone the optimal weighting is the same as the uniform $\hat w^{(1)}$ weighting of ABH. \item The comparison of the DiffPow between\begin{version3}, on the one hand, IHW and, on the other hand, ABH or HZZ from Group 2,\end{version3} in Figure~\ref{fig_mult_pow}, shows the difference between adapting only to the $F_g$'s versus adapting only to $\pi_0$.
 No method is generally better than the other: as we see in the plot, it depends on the signal strength.
-We also see that neither ABH nor HZZ is better than the other. \end{itemize}
+We also see that neither ABH nor HZZ is better than the other. \begin{version3} \item In scenario 1, for all signals, methods of Group 3 are close to their equivalent of Group 2, which indicates that using $\lambda=1/2$ gives a good estimate of $\pi_{g,0}$ in practice (see e.g. Figure~\ref{fig_onlyADDOW}).
+Furthermore, the larger the signal is, the more methods of Group 3 get closer to Group 2. \item In both scenarios, once again IHWc and ABH are nearly indistinguishable, which confirms the intuition given in Section~\ref{subsection_sabha_etc} that IHWc performs badly in terms of power due to using only large $p$-values to compute the weights.
+See in particular how the power of IHW is larger than the power of IHWc (and even than the power of IHWc-Storey) in Figure~\ref{fig_mult_pow}. \end{version3} \end{itemize}